mklomo/ABAP_Start_Guide/README.md

 # ABAP_Start_Guide
-This is an introductory level course on ABAP.
+This is an introductory level course on SAP ABAP.